viclem321/leaf-js/packages/leaf-js/README.md

-✅ The engine is unopinionated, there is no JSX parser, no router, no complex lifecycle.
-It's all written from scratch and fully understandable in a few files.
+✅ The engine is all written from scratch and fully understandable in a few files.